zephyrproject-rtos/trusted-firmware-m/docs/design_documents/profiles/tfm_profile_medium.rst

 Other configurations can be selected to optimize the memory footprint of Crypto module.

-A device/use case can replace Profile Medium default Mbed Crypto config file with its specific one to overwrite the default configurations.
-Alternatively, a device can overwrite the configurations by appending a config file via ``MBEDTLS_USER_CONFIG_FILE``.
+A device/use case can append an extra config header to the  Profile Medium default Mbed Crypto config file.
+This can be done by setting the ``TFM_MBEDCRYPTO_PLATFORM_EXTRA_CONFIG_PATH`` cmake variable in the platform config file ``platform/ext<TFM_PLATFORM>/config.cmake``.
+This cmake variable is a wrapper around the ``MBEDTLS_USER_CONFIG_FILE`` options, but is preferred as it keeps all configuration in cmake.

 Internal Trusted Storage configurations
 ---------------------------------------